vramework/vramework-website/docs/40-workspace/01-workspaces.md

-Here’s the improved version of the documentation:

 ---
 sidebar_position: 3
 title: Workspaces
 ---

-Vramework is built with monolithic workspaces, though separating components into packages can offer several advantages.
+Separating components into packages within a repo can offer several advantages, such as:

+1. Clear seperation of concerns
+2. Supporting different deployment strategies
+3. Reducing the pain and effort of private npm repo management without losing any of the benefits

-To simplify the process, this documentation focuses on working with the workspace starter.
-The application will be named *mindwave* to avoid using example names.
+To simplify the process, this documentation focuses on working with the [workspace starter](https://github.com/vramework/workspace-starter).
+The workspace name is *todos*.

 ```bash
 git clone git@github.com:vramework/workspace-starter.git